 This means that you can consult with me candidly on any personal or emotional issue in connection with your new life in Thailand.
 You can contact me privately; everything we discuss is completely confidential.
 I deal with romantic relationships, children & education, sexual issues (including gender identity, fantasies and fetishes) as well as money issues (particularly situations where it impacts on your relationships) – and also health, personal & family problems, addictions and disabilities.

-Thailand is probably not the place for psychiatric treatments (and I’m not convinced that UK or USA are either!) but I can show you how to obtain cheaper medication such as Olanzapine, say.
-I won’t offer counselling or treatment, but I can go some way towards dealing with and resolving issues that might be holding you back in life or preventing you from enjoying yourself and leading a fulfilling life.
+Thailand is probably not the place for psychiatric treatments (and I’m not convinced that UK or USA are either!) and I won’t offer counselling or treatment.
+But I can go some way towards dealing with and resolving issues that might be holding you back in life or preventing you from enjoying yourself and leading a fulfilling life.